-- What causes changes in behaviour?
+- What causes changes in behaviour in people with dementia?

 - Reducing and managing behaviour that challenges

-- Repetitive behaviour
+- Repetitive behaviour and dementia

 - You are here: Trailing, following and checking

-- Losing inhibitions
+- Dementia and losing inhibitions

-- Behaviour changes - other useful organisations
+- Changes in behaviour - useful organisations

-- If the person is calling for someone from their past, try talking to them about this period in their life and respond to the feelings the person is showing.
+If the person is calling for someone from their past, try talking to them about this period in their life and respond to the feelings the person is showing.